The Hallmark Ageing Research Initiative (HARI) was created to foster interdisciplinary research in ageing across the University community and beyond.

 Dr Ruth Williams - Hallmark Ageing Research Initiative Academic Convenor

-Ruth Williams is the Academic Convenor of the Hallmark Ageing Research Initiative and a Research Fellow with the Centre for Workplace Leadership at the University of Melbourne.
+Ruth Williams is the Academic Convenor of the Hallmark Ageing Research Initiative and lectures in the Master of Ageing at the University of Melbourne.
 Ruth’s research on social gerontology focuses on the relationship between age and the labour market.
 She has project managed research exploring the experiences, meaning and importance of older worker’s work-life transitions, employer attitudes, workplace policy, the relationship between health and employment, and caregiving and labour force participation.
 She has also worked in collaboration with a number of industry partners and organisational case studies from domestic and international government, university and private sectors to identify and implement strategies to maximise the benefits of an ageing workforce.
 Ruth is the author of the Age Management Toolkit for Employers and has previously worked as a Research Fellow at the National Seniors Productive Ageing Centre and in the Faculty of Business and Economics at Monash University.

 Simon is The Brotherhood of St Laurence Professor of Gerontology & Social Policy at the School of Social & Political Sciences, Melbourne University.
 His interests include the relationship between personal identity and adult ageing, including the analysis of international and national social policy and the changing adult life-course.
 He has previously worked as a Community Psychologist and for the UK Social Work Council, and was Director of the Institute of Gerontology at Kings College London.
 He has a number of continuing international links including the Universities of Heidelberg, Helsinki, University College Dublin, KCL and has participated in EU, NZ, Australian and Canadian Government briefings on aspects of population ageing.
 From 2008 to 2014 he was a founding member of the World Economic Forum’s Global Agenda Council on Ageing Societies.
 In Australia, his research has included the study of mature-age workers (ARC); intergenerational relationships (LMCF); Peri-urban growth (Vic Health) and social aspects of dementia (NHMRC).
 He is an Executive member of the National Cognitive Decline Partnership Centre.
 UK research covered the World Health Organisation’s ‘Age friendly cities’ programme; baby boomers; uses of adaptive technology, and the first national prevalence study of elder abuse and neglect.
 Written work has extended to: community care policies; counselling and psychotherapy in later life; midlife and maturity; intergenerational relationships; spirituality and ageing; lifestyles and retirement communities; older workers and inequality; public policy toward old age; social theory and ageing.